mautrix/docs/maubot/usage/standalone.md

 The solution is standalone mode: a separate entrypoint that runs a single maubot plugin with a predefined Matrix account.

+Additionally, standalone mode supports using appservice transactions to receive events instead of /sync, which is often useful for huge production instances with lots of traffic.

 ## Basic usage

 0. Set up a virtual environment.